Blogs

 A: Industry-specific codes of conduct outline acceptable and unacceptable behaviours, providing clear expectations for workplace behaviour.
 They play a vital role in setting standards for respectful and inclusive workplaces, thus aiding in harassment prevention.

-A: Organizations can promote a harassment-free culture through clear anti-harassment policies, regular training programs, creating safe reporting mechanisms, and fostering open communication.
+A: Organisations can promote a harassment-free culture through clear anti-harassment policies, regular training programs, creating safe reporting mechanisms, and fostering open communication.
 They should also encourage bystander intervention and have strict consequences for violations.

 Q: How can leadership contribute to fostering a positive and inclusive work environment?